What you need/want to know about our guided kayak tours:

 Prior experience in a kayak is not necessary to enjoy our guided kayak trips.

-Moderate physical fitness is required to required to participate in the guided kayak tours.
+Some minimal physical fitness is required to participate in the guided kayak tours.

 All About Water is not aware of reasonable objective criteria to determine who is capable of making the kayaking trip, and who is not.
 It is simply up to the individual to make the appropriate decision.